CodeForgeNet/AskDockAI/README.md

 # AskDockAI

-AskDockAI leverages the Gemini AI model to process and analyze documents or text provided by the user.
-When a user uploads a document (such as a PDF or text file), the website sends the content to Gemini, which intelligently interprets the input and generates relevant output, summaries, or answers based on the document's contents.
-This enables users to quickly extract insights or information from their files using advanced AI capabilities directly in the browser.
+AskDockAI leverages the Gemini AI model to process and analyze user-supplied documents or text (e.g. PDFs or plain text).
+When a file is uploaded, the application sends the content to Gemini, which intelligently interprets it and generates relevant output—summaries, insights, or directly answers user queries—right within the browser.
+Plus, once the response is generated, AskDockAI will email the output to the user, enabling them to conveniently receive and reference the analysis wherever they prefer.

 ## Technologies Used